5 examples of Artificial Intelligence (AI) in marketing strategies and 3 beyond

 “In the last decade, machine learning-based models, trained on specific biomolecules, have offered inexpensive and rapid implementation methods for the discovery of effective viral therapies.
 Given a target biomolecule, these models are capable of predicting inhibitor candidates in a structural-based manner.
 If enough data are presented to a model, it can aid the search for a drug or vaccine candidate by identifying patterns within the data.”

-Copywriting innovations: Artificial Intelligence created an interview between Tim Ferris with Mark Aurelius
+Copywriting innovations: Artificial Intelligence created an interview between Tim Ferris and Mark Aurelius

 What if machines could write simple texts?
 What if they bring to life ancient ideas or figures?
 The question was answered recently.